jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/Cloud-Physics-Server-Service-Level-Protocol-SLA.md

 The cloud physical server in monthly package is compensated in the way of service time compensation, i.e. 100 times/set of the fault time.

 Instructions:

-Total amount of compensation shall not exceed the total amount of cash paid for current service by a single cloud physical server.

 The compensation paid by JD Cloud shall be made by giving coupons, gift coupons only support the purchase of products of cloud physical server, the total amount of compensation shall not exceed the monthly service fee paid for the instance of the cloud physical server by the user (excluding the bonus balance or deduction by the coupons).